Takenaka Shigeharu: Biography

 In 1560, after the death or retirement of Shigemoto, Shigeharu succeeded him as head of the family and became the lord of Bodaisan Castle.

 In 1561, after the death of Yoshitatsu, Shigeharu served Yoshitatsu's son and heir, Saitō Tatsuoki, who took over at the age of thirteen.
 Tatsuoki, however, indulged in a decadent lifestyle and did not pay attention to affairs of governance.
-As a result, in 1564, Shigeharu joint Mino Triumvirate to attack Tatsuoki at Inabayama Castle, killing Saitō Hida-no-kami, causing Tatsuoki to flee.
-But later, Tatsuoki appeared to have taken back the castle and Shigeharu abandoning the castle.
+As a result, in 1564, Shigeharu joined the Mino Triumvirate in attacking Tatsuoki at Inabayama Castle, killing Saitō Hida-no-kami and causing Tatsuoki to flee.
+Later, Shigeharu returned the castle to Tatsuoki and went into seclusion.

 In 1567, during the Siege of Inabayama Castle, Shigeharu then directed the defense against the forces of Oda Nobunaga.
-But in the end, Tatsuoki was driven out of Inabayama Castle.
+Eventually, Tatsuoki was driven out of Inabayama Castle.
 After the castle fell, he left the Saitō family, and served as a guest commander under Azai Nagamasa.

-In 1570, Shigeharu joint Oda clan, he participating at the Battle of Anegawa in forces led by Andō Morinari, his father in law.
+In 1570, Shigeharu joined the Oda clan, participating at the Battle of Anegawa in forces led by Andō Morinari, his father in law.
 After battle, Nobunaga ordered Shigeharu to stay in Yokoyama Castle along with Hideyoshi.
 Hideyoshi was so impressed by him that he invited Shigeharu to join his forces as a strategist.

 Later in 1576, he joined Hideyoshi and followed Hideyoshi in the Chūgoku Campaign.
-Shigeharu made many contributions to Hideyoshi with his exceptional talent in that fields.
+Shigeharu made many contributions to Hideyoshi with his talents.

-In 1579, he died of illness during Hideyoshi's attack against the Mōri in the Chūgoku region of Japan, while Miki Castle was being besieged.
+In 1579, he died of illness during Hideyoshi's attack against the Mōri in the Chūgoku region of Japan, while Miki Castle was besieged.
 Later, he was succeeded by Kuroda Yoshitaka as strategist.

 Descendants

 Takenaka Shigekado, Shigeharu's son and successor, continued to serve Hideyoshi after his father's death.
 At the Battle of Sekigahara, he fought on the side of Tokugawa Ieyasu, and his holdings at Bodaiyama Castle were secured.
-The Takenaka family thus became a family of hatamoto, and would soon move from their old castle of Bodaiyama Castle to the new castle called Takenaka Jinya(Tkenaka clan's fortified residence).
+The Takenaka family thus became a family of hatamoto, and would soon move from their old castle of Bodaiyama Castle to the new castle called Takenaka Jinya(Takenaka clan's fortified residence).
 The holdings of the Takenaka included Sekigahara Village.

 In the mid-19th century, Shigeharu's descendant Takenaka Shigekata served as commander of the Tokugawa forces in Fushimi at the Battle of Toba–Fushimi.